PhoenixGreen/Cypherpunktimes-articles/CoinJoin.md

 In common sense, Bitcoin is frequently seen as a tool for keeping financial matters private, but it is not as private as it seems.
 Each Bitcoin transaction is linked to a unique address that masks identities on the surface, but various techniques can unhide the individual behind the transaction.
 This can happen through methods like watching where payments come from and go to, checking IP addresses, and other online detective work.
 Once someone figures out your Bitcoin address belongs to you, getting your privacy back can be tough and sometimes expensive.

-In comparison, regular banks keep your financial activities more private, at least for extern individuals.
-For example, your spending remains hidden from your family, so they can't see if you are buying things they do not support.
-Similarly, your employer won't have insight into the charities or causes you choose to support financially.

 Even if Bitcoin users try to improve their privacy by changing their addresses more often, any past transactions can still potentially be traced back to them.
 This means their attempt at being more private has limited effectiveness.

 Moreover, if you're careful with your privacy but trade with others who aren't (like using less secure methods), you can still end up losing privacy, affecting everyone involved.
 This lack of privacy can also lead to bigger problems for Bitcoin as a whole.
 If people can track which Bitcoins are "good" or "bad," it might lead to some Bitcoins being accepted and others not, which goes against the idea of Bitcoin where every unit is supposed to be equal.
 Sending and receiving Bitcoins leaves a fingerprint, and those traces are publicly registered in Bitcoin's blockchain.
 Anyone you send Bitcoin can look up your transactions and balance information.